Marketing buzz: Strategies

 Development of a social media marketing strategy must also take into account interaction with traditional media including the potential both for synergies, where the two combine to greater effect, and cannibalism, where one takes market from the other, leading to no real market expansion.
 This can be seen in the growing connection between marketing buzz and traditional television broadcasts.
 Shows monitor buzz, encouraging audience participation on social media during broadcasts, and in 2013 the Nielsen ratings were expanded to include social media rankings based on Twitter buzz.
-But the best known example is the Super Bowl advertising phenomenon.
-Companies build anticipation before the game using different tactics that include releasing the ads or teasers for them on-line, soliciting user input such as Doritos’ Crash the Super Bowl competition where on-line voting between consumer created ads determines which will air during the game, and purposefully generating controversy, such as the 2013, and 2014 SodaStream ads that were rejected by the network airing the game for directly naming competitors.

-For advertising to generate effective positive buzz, research has shown that it must engage the viewer's emotions in a positive way.
-Budweiser’s Super Bowl advertising has been the most successful at generating buzz as measured by the USA Today Super Bowl Ad Meter survey over its 26-year history, a testament to its masterful use of heartwarming stories, cute baby animals, majestic horses, and core American values to stir the positive emotions of audiences across a wide range of demographics.
-Using controversy to generate marketing buzz can be risky because research shows that while mild controversy stimulates more buzz than completely neutral topics, as the topic becomes more uncomfortable the amount of buzz drops significantly.
+In the U.S,many large companies promote through the Super Bowl to generate quick marketing buzz.
+Budweiser’s Super Bowl advertising has been the most successful at generating buzz as measured by the USA Today Super Bowl Ad Meter survey over its 26-year history, most likely due to its use of emotional stories, to stir the positive emotions of audiences across a wide range of demographics.
 The most buzz will be generated in a “sweet spot” where the topic is interesting enough to invite comment, but not controversial enough to keep people away.
-There is also substantial risk of generating negative buzz when using controversy, for example Coca-Cola’s 2014 It’s Beautiful ad that aired during the Super Bowl and generated substantial backlash.
+There is substantial risk of generating negative buzz when using controversy.
+For example, Coca-Cola’s 2014 It’s Beautiful ad that aired during the Super Bowl and generated substantial backlash.